changer6360/social-networking-app/readme.md

 Social networking app written in Swift
 ============
-It's a social networking app where you can post and share your thought.
+It's a social networking app where you can post and share your apps like in Product Hunt.
 You can like posts and in the future I will add comments to each post.
 It uses Firebase for authentication and to store all of the data (text + images)

 ---
 ##Features